-The only thing that may threaten this decision is the fact that bleach can damage the hair and make it weak.
+The only thing that may threaten this decision is the fact that the product can damage the hair and make it weak.
 It can also affect the lace and make it weaker.
 However, with proper care, you can always ensure that the hair and lace last longer.
 So, yes, you should bleach your knots.

 If you are not a fun of the bleaching process, choose brands that always ensure they sell closures, frontals, and 360 lace frontals that are already bleached.
 This will make things easier for you when using the closure, frontal, or 360 lace frontal.

-Don't forget that our shop has some of the best full lace wigs on the market regardless of the cap size.
+Don't forget that our shop has some of the best full lace wigs on the market regardless of the capsize.
 In some cases, you can even choose your hair color and density.
-We accept almost any type of a payment and we have a nice return policy - just check the reviews!
+We accept almost any type of payment and we have a nice return policy - just check the reviews!
 We always offer the top price and quality shopping experience; all you have to do is create an account and pick the items you like!